 So it’s apparent that from a consumer standpoint, UD is becoming the norm.
 With builders, it’s going to take a little longer, Peterson says.
 “There are great champions of accessibility and UD that want to build homes with every conceivable product and concept,” she says.
 “The truth is, it’s a design approach and each concept works only when it fits the parameters of the project.
 But we’ve made great progress.
 I think Ron Mace is cheering us on.”

-The master bath of Winchester Homes’ Universal Design Green Showhome of Ideas features a barrier-free shower, non-slip tile floor, roll-under sinks, longer vanity mirrors, faucets with lever handles, and motion-activated lighting.
+The primary bath of Winchester Homes’ Universal Design Green Showhome of Ideas features a barrier-free shower, non-slip tile floor, roll-under sinks, longer vanity mirrors, faucets with lever handles, and motion-activated lighting.
 Photo: Bob Narod